Central Services Leadership

-Our Central Services Team provide a range of services to support our schools, through Data Protection, HR, Estates, Finance, ICT and Marketing.
+Our Central Services Team provide a range of services to support our schools, through Estates, Finance, Governance, HR, ICT and Marketing.

 Having worked in public-facing Facilities Management for over 25 years in the sport, leisure, events and education sectors, I was delighted to be offered the opportunity to work with the Trust.
 Responsible for workplace and compliance management, health and safety and quality throughout my career, I am looking forward to developing this role as the Trust continues to grow.

 Born and raised locally, I have two adult children and enjoy running, walking and being outdoors, and have a real affinity for Snowdonia and the Lake District.
 A keen motorcyclist, I currently own a BSA Bantam and a Ducati Scrambler.

 As Head of Finance for the Trust it is my role to provide financial oversight, strategic direction and to manage the strong finance team we have.
 I have been lucky enough to work in public sector finance for over twenty years with experience in both the NHS and Hull University.